 Also, keep in mind that dogs and cats are the most protected as ESAs.
 Some airlines prohibit clients from bringing other types of animals in the name of ESAs.
 This is regardless of whether you have a certified letter or not.

 Have you ever walked into a hotel expecting to get top-notch accommodation services only to be denied access because you brought your emotional support animal with you?
 If you thought that the hotel manager was at fault, then you’re wrong.
 He or she may have been unfair but it was in their legal right to do so.
 Emotional support animals are not allowed in hotels unless it’s a pet-friendly establishment.

 Since these animals have not undergone any professional training, a couple of hotels have pet policies restricting access to ESA.
 To avoid being disappointed, you should always call in advance and find out more about their pet policy.
 If you cannot find a pet-friendly hotel, you should consider leaving your furry friend behind.
 Nonetheless, there are laws that protect individuals with disabilities and their ESA.
 For one, you should not be denied housing rights just because you have a therapy dog.
 Secondly, traveling with an emotional support dog is permitted by airline carriers.
 In both cases, you should not have to pay any additional fees for your pet.
-All you need to do is to prove that your pet is an ESA by presenting a note (commonly called a letter) from your physician.
+All you need to do is to prove that your pet is an emotional support animal is by presenting a note (commonly called a letter) from your physician.